 In the last year, however, propaganda from activists and politicians has vilified Muslims.
 More than a dozen states have taken up proposals to pass laws against the imposition of Islamic Shariah law — laws that are completely unnecessary, given that the Constitution prohibits using foreign law, but that have had the effect of ginning up anger against Muslims.

-• On Sept.
-14, arsonists hit a dry cleaning business in Orangevale, Calif., leaving behind a scrawled swastika and the words “fuck Arab.”
+On Sept.
+14, arsonists hit a dry cleaning business in Orangevale, Calif., leaving behind a scrawled swastika and the words “f--- Arab.”
 The owners, Arab Christians, suffered some $60,000 in damage to their business.
 The FBI was investigating the attack as a hate crime.

 Also in California, police in Elk Grove still have made no arrests in the double murder of two elderly Sikh men in March.
 Both men, shot while walking down the street, were wearing traditional Sikh turbans, which have caused some Americans to mistake Sikhs for Muslims.